Classical Promise Grants

 - "Maxima" - amounts up to $1,000, supporting a longer, more in-depth program (week-long, summer, monthly, etc.)

 Recipients of the Classical Promise Grant, whether "parva" or "maxima," are encouraged to apply again the following year in order to receive assistance with the program's sustainability.
 Documentation of the completed program's success will be required, along with detailed plans for continuation and improvement.
 Recipients of a "maxima" Classical Promise Grant who show documentation of success in the first year may request funds greater than $1,000, which may be granted by the committee.

-Applications may be submitted at any time and will be reviewed by the committee on a rolling basis.
+Applications may be submitted at any time and will be reviewed by the committee at the end of each month.
 For any questions, contact firstname.lastname@example.org.